Irfanulhaq1991/shopping_cart_tdd/README.md

  - FakeRemoteApi: Local dummy data is working as mocked response.
 Another mocked remote version is created at "https://mocki.io".

 #### Note
-    I attempt to achieve MVP(minimum vioble product).
+    This is a MVP(minimum vioble product).
 Therefore, few test cases and functionalities like incrementing & decrementing is left along with
     Ui like confirm and total ammount.